Updated: 22 June 2022

 I research the large-scale gaseous structure in the universe to understand how various elements cycle in and out of galaxies, over cosmic time.
 As light from bright, distant objects traverse the universe, intervening gas clouds—between, around, and in galaxies—absorb the light at wavelengths characteristic, albeit redshifted, of the chemical elements in the clouds.
 By identifying and modeling the elements associated with absorption-line systems, we learn about how gas is processed through and dispersed from galaxies.

-(Version only using words from the 1000 most common available here, a la the XKCD Up Goer Five comic.)
+("Elevator pitch" using only words from the 1000 most common available here, a la the XKCD Up Goer Five comic.)

 | Catwalk at